 This is a 24 hour, 7 days a week service.

-Do not try to make the person vomit, it may cause more injuries.
+Do not try to make the person vomit, unless instructed to do so it may cause more injuries.
 Always call triple zero (000) in an emergency and have your address and location ready.

 Department of Agriculture and Food (WA)

 Preventing lead poisoning in farm animals

 Department of Agriculture (Vic)

 Department of Primary Industries (NSW)